 David Hoeinghaus, Post doc 2007 – 2009.
 Life-history traits predict conservation status of fishes in Great Plains.
 Current position: Associate Professor, University of North Texas

 Tyler Pilger, MS 2009 (Trophic relations in the upper Gila River, New Mexico).
-Current Positio: Postdoctoral Associate, University of New Mexico
+Current Positio: Research Biologist, FISHBIO

 Michelle Evans-White, Post doc 2006-2007.
 Forecasting ecological change in aquatic systems in the Great Plains.
-Current position: Associate Professor, University of Arkansas
+Current position: Professor, University of Arkansas

 Darren Thornbrugh, MS 2008.
 Fish assemblage structure in adventitious streams.
-Current position: Postdoctoral Associate, Oregon State University.
+Current position: Research Biologist, National Parks Service.

 Nate Franssen, MS 2007.
 Trophic relations of the Colorado pikeminnow (Ptychocheilus lucius) in the San Juan River, New Mexico and Utah.
 Current position: Endangered Species Biologist, U.S. Fish and Wildlife Service, Albuquerque, NM.

 Tim Strakosh, PhD 2006.
 The effects of water willow establishment on littoral community composition: with focus on age-0 centrarchids in Kansas reservoirs.
-Current position: US Fish and Wildlife Service, Atlanta, GA.
+Current position: Unknown.

 Layne Knight, MS 2004.
 Effects of largemouth bass predation on native stream minnows: implications for conservation of the endangered Topeka shiner.
 Current position: Biologist, Kansas Department of Health and Environment.